The-AI-Alliance/open-trusted-data-initiative/docs/references.markdown

 has_children: false
 ---

-# References: What Others Are Saying About Trusted, Open Data
+# References: Other Information About Trusted, Open Data

-Here is an evolving list of writings from other sources about the importance of open, trusted data.
-Note that the opinions expressed do not necessarily reflect the views of the AI Alliance.
+Here is an evolving list of writings from other sources about the importance of open, trusted data, implications, technologies used, etc. Of course, the opinions expressed do not necessarily reflect the views of the AI Alliance.

 > **Help Wanted:** If you have other references you like, please let us know through email, [data@thealliance.ai](mailto:data@thealliance.ai), or [edit this page](https://github.com/The-AI-Alliance/open-trusted-data-initiative/blob/latest/docs/references.markdown){:target='repo'}!